denlolsauce/ai/README.md

 After you have trained your model you can use the RUN function with the saved parameters on a selected image from the testing dataset.

 # Work in Progress
-Working on accepting handwritten images.
+Working on accepting handwritten images that you can input yourself